Southern Yakutia (Sakha)

 growled in his raucous voice.

-Boris Petrenkov’s flow of adrenaline was still subsiding when
+Boris Petrenkov’s flow of adrenaline had not fully subsided

-he heard the hissing sound of a train as it decelerated towards the station.
+when he heard the hissing sound of a train as it decelerated towards the

-That, plus the arrival of more noisy townsfolk, the pleading hoodlums and
+station.
+That, plus the arrival of more noisy townsfolk, the pleading hoodlums

-Nikolai’s angry rumblings about his Cossack roots disheartened Boris so much
+and Nikolai’s angry rumblings about his Cossack roots, disheartened Boris so

 Turning them against their own people just because they are slightly different